GoogleChrome/developer.chrome.com/site/en/blog/devtools-tips-8/index.md

 The new **Performance insights** panel in DevTools is an experiment that addresses your pain points when boosting the performance of your website.

 {% Aside %}
-This is a preview feature in Chrome 102.
+This is a preview feature from Chrome 102.
 Our team is actively working on this feature and we are looking for your [feedback](https://goo.gle/perf-insights-feedback) for further enhancements.
 {% endAside %}

 The new **Performance insights** panel does the following: